maozhitao/OmicsIntegrationPipeline/STEP-BY-STEP.md

 <h4>This example provides a step-by-step example to make a Salmonella example compendium.</h4>

 ## Necessary files in this example:
-There are some necessary files for compendium building and supervised validation:
+There are some necessary files for compendium building and supervised validation.
 <ol>
     <li>Sample list files (<a href = https://github.com/bigghost2054/AutomatedOmicsCompendiumPreparationPipeline/blob/Pipeline_20200307/TestFiles/SalmonellaExampleSampleList.csv>SalmonellaExampleSampleList.csv</a>)
         <ul>